HelloXiuXiu/js-gotchas/README.md

 arr.toString()   // ''
 obj.toString()   // '[object Object]'
 ```
-As a result, we should have string concatanation for all four cases.
-And it works as it supposed to for the first example and the last one:
+As a result, we should have a string concatenation for all four cases.
+And it works as it is supposed to for the first example and the last one:

 ```js
 [] + {}  // toString() conversion: '' + '[object Object]' = '[object Object]'